lesley2958/Financial-Computation/README.md

 I read in all the excel data by iterating through each row and column of each sheet, using the xlrd python module.

+<b> Instructions: </b>

+To create the database, the python script "FinancialComp.py" must be run on the terminal for each file, in this case that being five.

+To query, or search for, something in the database, the "query.py" python script must be run with the search as its parameter.